 In France on certain dedicated class 1 Liber-t lanes there is a 2 metre height limit.
 These are always on the left hand side of the toll plaza.
 However there are always other lanes available for vehicles over 2 metres or class 5 (motorbikes), simply go through one of the other open lanes that is displaying the liber-t symbol.

 Yes, provided your vehicle and caravan overall height is less than 3 metres and GVW of the towing vehicle does not exceeding 3.5 tonnes.
 You can use any non height restricted lane that has the Liber-t symbol illuminated.

 You can use a Liber-t tag with a car and be charged as a Class 1 vehicle with an overall height under 2 metres and GVW* not exceeding 3.5 tonnes, train with overall height under 2 metres and GVW* of towing vehicle not exceeding 3.5 tonnes.
 Cars with roofloads such as roofboxes or bicycles are still Class 1 even though they may exceed 2m.
 Only Class 1 vehicles may use the height restricted lanes, however, Class 1 vehicles may also use the non-height restricted lanes

 Yes you can use the VIA-T Lane

-As long as your vehicle is lower than 3 metres and less than 3.5 tonnes GVW you can use any non height restricted lane that has the Liber-t symbol illuminated.
+As long as your vehicle is no more than 3 metres and less than 3.5 tonnes GVW you can use any non height restricted lane that has the Liber-t symbol illuminated.
 A vehicle of this size falls into the Class 2 fee structure.
 If your vehicle is larger than this then please contact our sister company Eurotoll.

 Providing your motorhome weighs less than 6 tonnes you can use the VIA-T lane